-Elsbeth M. Collins is a veteran stage manager who serves as the head of production at the USC School of Dramatic Arts, a position she has held since 2008.
-She is the production manager for over 20 productions per academic year, hiring support staff and guest artists, as well as monitoring their budgets.
-Prior to coming to USC, Collins worked as a professional stage manager for over 25 years.
+Veteran stage manager Elsbeth M. Collins has served as the head of production at the USC School of Dramatic Arts since 2008.
+As production manager for over 20 SDA productions per academic year, she hires support staff and guest artists, as well as liaising with partnering professional theatres.
+Prior to becoming head of production at USC, Collins worked as a professional stage manager for over 25 years.

-Collins has worked with such noted artists as Al Pacino, Alan Alda, Victor Garber, Alfred Molina, Peter Falk, Jason Alexander and Roger Robinson, but relishes teaching the next generation of theatre artists: actors, designers, stage managers and technical directors.
+Collins has worked with such notable artists as Sir Ian McKellen, Al Pacino, Jane Alexander, Alan Alda, Bea Arthur, Victor Garber, Alfred Molina, Peter Falk, Roger Robinson, Wren T. Brown and Doug Wright.
+She currently relishes collaborating with the next generation of theatre artists: actors, designers, stage managers and technical directors.
 She received her AB in Art History from Princeton University.
 She is a proud member of Actors Equity Association since 1986.